-Most people who become infected with these viruses won't have any symptoms, since almost half of these people are immune.
+Some people who become infected with these viruses won't have any symptoms.
 The actual rate of infection with these viruses is far higher than the rate of gastroenteritis.
 Once in a while, an adult will get an infection severe enough to be noticeable.
 Young children are much more likely to feel symptoms.

 Norovirus, when symptomatic, causes the classic "24-hour" gastroenteritis that strikes adults.
 Symptoms include vomiting and diarrhea.
 Bowel movements are usually loose and watery, but there is typically no mucus or blood.
 Low fever, abdominal cramps, aching muscles, and headache are also possible.
 Both rotavirus and norovirus tend to produce the first symptoms 1 to 3 days after infection.
 Most people recuperate within 2 or 3 days without any serious or long-lasting health effects.

 Young children with rotavirus may have severe watery diarrhea lasting about a week, which can lead to dehydration.
 Rotavirus also causes vomiting and a significant increase in temperature.

 Adenovirus can produce up to 2 weeks of diarrhea for young children, with occasional mild vomiting and sometimes a low fever.
 It may take over a week before symptoms appear.

 Astrovirus creates symptoms similar to a mild rotavirus infection.

 Symptoms of food poisoning often include nausea, general weakness or exhaustion, headache, abdominal pain and cramps with abrupt vomiting, and diarrhea.
 If symptoms last more than 48 hours, your doctor may want to obtain a blood and stool sample as well as to test the food in question.